Infinite-Chess/infinitechess.org/setup.md

 <img width="713" alt="8" src="https://github.com/Infinite-Chess/infinitechess.org/assets/163621561/3a6b1c9c-9450-4fb4-8954-369fd3d7d201">

-For the name field, it is unimportant, but you can enter `Node`.
+For the name field, it is unimportant, but you can enter `Node.js`.
 Then click “Create”.

 It will generate a new app password, your screen should look like this, with a unique password: